Top

 Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

-We have deep experience handling the wide range of issues that can impact the outcome of a divorce case in Texas, including, but not limited to:
+We have deep experience handling the wide range of issues that can affect the outcome of a divorce in Texas, including but not limited to:

 Filing for divorce in Texas typically involves the following steps: